 Creating a landing page

-The landing page for published content should contain:
+The landing page for research outputs should be unique for that item and should contain:

 - Full bibliographic information: so that the user can verify they have been delivered to the correct item